AACN Certification Corporation Board

 July 2016-June 2019

 Scruth is a clinical practice consultant, Clinical Effectiveness Team, Regional Quality and Regulatory Services at Kaiser Permanente Northern California, Oakland.
-She is also a critical care transport RN with Bayshore Ambulance, Foster City, California, and an assistant clinical professor (volunteer) for the Physiological Department of Nursing, University of California, San Francisco (UCSF), for clinical nurse specialist students.
+She is also a critical care transport RN/director of education with Bayshore Ambulance, Foster City, California, and an assistant clinical professor (volunteer) for the Physiological Department of Nursing, University of California, San Francisco (UCSF), for clinical nurse specialist students.

-Past president of AACN's South Bay Chapter, San Jose, California, her other affiliations include Society of Critical Care Medicine, the American Thoracic Society, Nursing Section — Critical Care, American Heart Association, American College of Cardiology and the National Association of Clinical Nurse Specialists.
+Past president of AACN’s South Bay Chapter, San Jose, California, she also belongs to the Society of Critical Care Medicine, the American Thoracic Society, Nursing Section - Critical Care, American Heart Association, American College of Cardiology and the National Association of Clinical Nurse Specialists (NACNS).

-Scruth earned a Bachelor of Science in Nursing in 2002 and a Master of Public Health in addictions/health care management in 2004, both from Edith Cowan University, Western Australia.
-She earned her post-masters certificate as a clinical nurse specialist from UCSF in 2006, specializing in critical care/cardiovascular care, and a PhD from Australian Catholic University in 2013.
+Scruth earned a Bachelor of Science in Nursing in 2002 and a Master of Public Health (addictions/health care management) in 2004, both from Edith Cowan University, Western Australia.
+She earned a post-master’s certificate as a clinical nurse specialist from UCSF in 2006, specializing in critical care/cardiovascular care, and a PhD from Australian Catholic University in 2013.